carpentries-incubator/SDC-BIDS-IntroMRI/README.md

 [![Create a Slack Account with us][create_slack_svg]][slack_heroku_invite] [![Slack Status][slack_channel_status]][slack_channel_url]

-An introduction to MRI.
+An introduction to magnetic resonance imaging analysis in Python.

 ## Why Python?

 Python is rapidly becoming the standard language for data analysis, visualization and automated workflow building.
 It is a free and open-source software that is relatively easy to pick up by new programmers.
-In addition, with Python packages such as `Jupyter` one can keep an interactive code journal of analysis - this is what we'll be using in the workshop, and is, in fact, what you are currently using to view this workshop!
+In addition, with Python packages such as `Jupyter` one can keep an interactive code journal of analysis - this is what we'll be using in the workshop.
 Using Jupyter notebooks allows you to keep a record of all the steps in your analysis, enabling transparency and ease of code sharing.

 Another advantage of Python is that it is maintained by a large user-base.
 Anyone can easily make their own Python packages for others to use.
-Therefore, there exists a *very* large codebase for you to take advantage of for your neuroimaging analysis; from basic statistical analysis and visualization tools to advanced machine learning and multivariate methods!
+Therefore, there exists a *very* large codebase for you to take advantage of for your neuroimaging analysis; from basic statistical analysis, to brain visualization tools, to advanced machine learning and multivariate methods!

-We'll begin with a basic overview of MR data and then move into how we can work with MR data in Python:

 ## About the Lesson